MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-sdk/retail-sdk-packaging.md

     - **ISV\_CommerceRuntime\_CustomizableFile** – Specify the details of all the customized CRT and dependent assemblies.
 You can have multiple entries, one for each assembly.

 > [!NOTE]
 > If the extension depends on Newtonsoft.Json.Portable or some other assemblies, then explicitly include it.
-Don’t assume that these assemblies will be included by default in the packaging or Retail server folder because the out-of-band (OOB) Commerce Scale Unit or CRT is using this.
+Don’t assume that these assemblies will be included by default in the packaging or Commerce Scale Unit folder because the out-of-band (OOB) Commerce Scale Unit or CRT is using this.
 In the future, if the OOB functionalities don’t use these assemblies, it could be removed.
 As a result, you should always explicitly include all of the extension dependent assemblies in order to package and place them in the correct folder.

 **Example**